June 14, 2017

 County and area municipalities seek input into 2018 budgets

-Joint survey asks residents to share their thoughts on priorities for the upcoming year
+Joint survey asked residents to share their thoughts on priorities for the upcoming year

-For the second year in a row, Oxford County is taking an interactive approach to the budget process by inviting residents to participate in an online survey to identify planning and service priorities for 2018.
+For the second year in a row, Oxford County took an interactive approach to the budget process by inviting residents to participate in an online survey to identify planning and service priorities for 2018.

-Once again, this year’s survey invites residents to learn more about how various programs and projects are funded and then asks participants to indicate whether the same services should be enhanced, maintained or reduced in the upcoming year.
-It also asks residents to rate their overall perception of the value for County tax dollars and to indicate how they would like to participate in future budget consultations.
+Once again, this year’s survey invited residents to learn more about how various programs and projects are funded and then asked participants to indicate whether the same services should be enhanced, maintained or reduced in the upcoming year.
+It also asked residents to rate their overall perception of the value for County tax dollars and to indicate how they would like to participate in future budget consultations.